BigPolarBear1/factorization/README.md

 NOTE: Starting 2026, none of my research will be published.
 Only people who treat me with respect will be allowed access to my work.
 And NATO countries/big tech are very low on that list after harassing me for years and treating me like shit.
 And I garantuee you, I will succeed at finding a polynomial time algorithm.
 There is no one else alive in this fucking world more determined then me to succeed at this.
 Fucking losers.

+ps: If I one day succeed at finding a polynomial time algorithm, I will make sure it is used to defeat america.
+Fuck you all.
+Nazi losers.
+Little man pete hegseth.
+Pathetic piece of shit.

 #### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>

 To run: python3 debug.py -keysize 12